Veterinarian Kevin Fitzgerald Plays Not My Job

 (APPLAUSE)

-FITZGERALD: So this guy comes, and he's got this plastic shoebox and this giant spider.
-He goes - be really careful.
-It got out a year ago.
-He bit my roommate in the face, and he had to have his head drained.
-I was like, oh.
-I was like, get a phonebook, you know.
+FITZGERALD: And so this guy comes and he's got this plastic shoe box and this giant spider.
+He goes, be really careful, it got out a year ago.
+He bit my roommate in the face and he had to have his head drained.
+And I was like...

 (LAUGHTER)

-FITZGERALD: But that's not a practice builder - dropping a phone book on your patients.
+FITZGERALD: That's not a practice builder - dropping a phone book on your patient.
 Even I know that.

 SAGAL: Right.